-Father of Modern Psychiatry who was the first to come up with psychiatric concepts such as the Unconscious, the Ego, and the Oedipal Complex.
+Father of Modern Psychiatry who was the first to come up with psychiatric concepts such as the unconscious, the Ego, and the Oedipal Complex.
+He was known for analyzing his patient's dreams and he theorized that dreams themselves were forms of wish-fulfillment.

 His seduction theory postulated that every neurosis can be traced back to the effects of infantile sexual abuse but he later abandoned it in favor of the Oedipus complex, which presupposes an autonomous infantile sexuality.

-He got married to Martha Bernays in 1886 and they had six children together.
+He married Martha Bernays in 1886 and they had six children together.

 He founded psychoanalysis and inspired other psychologists like B.F.
 Skinner.